-Vaccines must be billed using a professional claim with the appropriate CPT codes.
-Pharmacies shall use their NPI and proper taxonomy to bill vaccines.
+Vaccines must can be billed using a professional claim with the appropriate CPT codes and the Ppharmacy shall use their NPI and proper taxonomy to bill vaccines.
+Vaccines can be billed also at the point-of-sale.

 B.2 Dispensing Fee